 The James Coleman Association was founded in 2002 on the occasion of the third lustrum of the ICS (1986-2001).

-- The entertainment of vivid relations with ICS alumni.
+- Build and maintain vivid relations with ICS alumni

 The board of the James Coleman Association consists of:

 Membership of the James Coleman Association is open for friends of the ICS, but especially for current and former ICS members.
 More information can be found on this application form: Application form JCA.
 Contact us by email via firstname.lastname@example.org

 Check also the ICS alumini LinkedIn page.

 Historical Sociology | prof. dr. Marco van Leeuwen | 2005

 The first James Coleman chair was established at Utrecht University.
 Marco van Leeuwen, who defended his impressive dissertation ‘Bijstand in Amsterdam, ca. 1800 – 1850.
 Armenzorg als beheersings- en overlevingsstrategie’ (cum laude, 1990) was appointed on this Chair for Historical Sociology for 5 years.
 In 2009, Marco van Leeuwen was appointed full professor in Historical Sociology, also from Utrecht University.

 Sociology, Modelling of Decision making and Policy Implementation | prof. dr. René Torenvlied | 2009